lisa-lumos/git/2-init-add-commit-push.md

 $ vi .gitignore
 ```

-Inorder to pulish it online, need to go to Github web UI and create a repo `SQL-notes`, with nothing added inside.
+To pulish it online, need to go to Github web UI and create a repo `SQL-notes`, with nothing added inside.
 Next, copy the ssh link `git@github.com:lisa-lumos/SQL-notes.git` of this remote repo, and add this link as remote repository to git, and view it to confirm:

 ```sh
 $ git remote add origin git@github.com:lisa-lumos/SQL-notes.git